magiclen/pipe-logger-lib/README.md

 [![CI](https://github.com/magiclen/pipe-logger-lib/actions/workflows/ci.yml/badge.svg)](https://github.com/magiclen/pipe-logger-lib/actions/workflows/ci.yml)

-Stores, rotates, compresses process logs.
+Stores, rotates, compresses process logs. `xz` library is used for a compression by default.
+But there exists an option to use `gzip` by passing flags `--no-default-features --features=gzip` to cargo.

 ## Example